MinhajulBariPrince/mb-Prince.github.io/_pages/cv.md

 Service and leadership
 ======
 * Society Representative, AUST Civil Engineering Society (ACES)(2018-2022)<br>
+      *Responsibilties:<br>
         Represented the society in meetings with the university administration<br>
         Led meetings and organized events for the society<br>
         Coordinated with other societies to plan joint activities